Erith and Crayford

 Erith and Crayford was a constituency which returned one Member of Parliament (MP) to the House of Commons of the UK's Parliament.

-It was created for the 1955 general election, and abolished for the 1997 general election, when it was replaced by the new constituencies of Erith & Thamesmead and Bexleyheath & Crayford.
+It was created for the 1955 general election, and abolished for the 1997 general election, when it was replaced by the new constituencies of Erith and Thamesmead and Bexleyheath and Crayford.

 For its final 32 years it was in the London Borough of Bexley, south-east London but for its first ten years instead in Kent, divided among two council districts, below the higher tier of Kent County Council.